Teelungsam1280/microsoft-authentication-library-for-js/lib/msal-native-auth/doc/tech-design/tech-design.md

 /*
  * Handler for sign-in operations that require a password.
  */
-export class SignInPasswordRequiredHandler extends SignInHandler {
+export class SignInPasswordRequiredStateHandler extends SignInStateHandler {
     /*
      * Submits a password for sign-in.
      * @param password - The password to submit.